Second Career Ontario Fund

 The OSAP application process is fairly simple and it generally takes less than 15 minutes to complete it.
 Here are the steps for a full-time student to apply for OSAP:

-• Create an online OSAP account by entering your Social Insurance Number (SIN).
-An OSAP Access Number will be generated, which would be required for logging into the account in future.
+• Create an online OSAP account using your Social Insurance Number (SIN).
+An OSAP Access Number will be generated, which you will need for logging into the account in the future.

 • If you are submitting the first application for OSAP for Full-Time Students in a school year, then you need to complete an online interactive module before applying for OSAP.
 This module helps you understand how OSAP works, what is expected of you if you receive OSAP, and some financial basics about managing money, understanding credit, etc.